walterxie/BioSci700/Lab1.md

     treeUPGMA  <- upgma(dm)
     treeNJ  <- NJ(dm)

-Then compare the parsimony score between two trees.
+Compare the parsimony score between two trees.

     parsimony(c(treeUPGMA, treeNJ), primates)

     ## [1] 676 676

-**Question 3 :** which tree should we choose in term of the score?
-Why?

-We use the UPGMA tree as a start, and perform nearest-neighbor interchanges (NNI) to find the optimal tree.
+We then can give a starting tree, and perform nearest-neighbor interchanges (NNI) to find the maximum parsimony tree.

     treePars <- optim.parsimony(treeUPGMA, primates, rearrangements = "NNI")

+In the end, plot the tree.

-    plot(treePars, type="unrooted", use.edge.length=T, no.margin=TRUE)
+    plot(treePars, type="unrooted", no.margin=TRUE)
-    edgelabels(treePars$edge.length, 2)

 ![](Lab1_files/figure-markdown_strict/unnamed-chunk-11-1.png)

+**Question 3 :** assuming there are two trees giving different parsimony scores, which tree should be the maximum parsimony tree?
+Why?

 ### 2.4 Maximum likelihood